zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 ## ZenML

-We recommend using our [ZenML Cloud offering](https://cloud.zenml.io/) to get a deployed instance of zenml:
+We recommend using our [ZenML Pro offering](https://cloud.zenml.io/) to get a deployed instance of zenml:

 ### Set up your environment